Store Hours

 Cultivate thriving grapes with our step-by-step tips on site selection, trellising, pruning, and disease prevention.

-As summer stretches on, your garden and landscaping will weather more sun than earlier in the season.
-That means you'll need to consider how to keep things cool with shade, irrigation, and proper tending.
-You might also need ways to beat the heat.
+As we stretch into the dog days of summer, your garden and landscaping will weather more heat and sun than earlier in the year.
+That means you'll need to consider how to keep things cool with irrigation, shade, and proper tending.
+Just like we can get sunburned, trees can lose their leaves prematurely, grass can get scorched, and plants can dry out.
 We can help.
 At The Home Depot E Hanover Garden Center, we've got what you need to make the most of summer.

 Keep Your Lawn Tidy

 As the weeks tick by, the grass seed or sod you planted will grow taller than what's ideal.
-Eventually, it'll need some maintenance to look manicured and fresh.
-Keep the lawn in check with a riding lawn mower and a string trimmer to knock down any tall grass around sidewalks, fences, or buildings.
+Get it looking fresh again with a little TLC.
+Keep the lawn in check with a push lawn mower and a string trimmer to knock down any tall grass around sidewalks, buildings, or fences.

-Bushes, shrubs, and trees climb toward the sun and lose their shape over time.
-In the summer, they'll be growing fast, filled with buds before you know it.
+Bushes, trees, and shrubs climb toward the sun and lose their shape over time.
+In the summer, they'll be growing fast, filled with blooms before you know it.
 Prune them back to a more manicured state with garden shears and hedge trimmers.
-It's best to leave major tree maintenance and tree topping to the pros, but you may want to use a pole saw for minor trims and a chainsaw for small bushes and trees.
+It's best to leave major tree maintenance and tree topping to the pros, but you may want to use a pole saw for minor trims and a chainsaw for small branches on trees and bushes.

 Watch Your Garden Thrive

-Make sure to water your garden.
-That's the way to keep it going between rainstorms to enjoy the summer flowering.
+Much of your garden's upkeep comes down to balancing sun and water.
+You'll need both to keep plants growing and spirits high with summer flowering.
 A general rule when watering flowers and plants is to aim the water at the roots.
-A garden hose, sprinkler or sprinkler system, or drip irrigation system can get the job done.
+A garden hose, sprinkler or sprinkler system, or drip irrigation system will work well.
 You don't need to water or even mist the blooms themselves.
-Many flowers wilt when they get wet, but they’ll recover once they dry off.
-Succulents are, of course, the exception to basic watering rules, so look up your specific succulent varieties to optimize their care.
+Many flowers droop when they get wet, but they'll recover just fine once they dry off.
+Succulents are the exception to basic watering rules, so look up your specific succulent types to optimize their care.

 In addition to watering, keep an eye on the nutrients your plants are getting.
-Apply fertilizer as recommended.
-We've even got fertilizers to match the types of plants you're growing so they'll get the right nutrients.
+Use fertilizer as recommended.
+We've even got fertilizers to match the plants you're growing so they'll absorb the right nutrients.

 Vines as Decorative Shade

 Plant vines near an arched arbor or trellis so they'll climb it and give you both shade and beauty.
-Go with vine plants that are native to your area.
-They're a good choice for success and attract pollinators.
-Grape vines are a classic choice, but they take time to mature, so you'll enjoy dappled shade but no grapes for a few years.
-Remember to match your vine plants to how much sunlight you receive, as not all of them thrive in full sun.
+Go with vine plants that are native to your area to attract pollinators.
+Grape vines are a classic choice, but they take time to mature, so you'll only be enjoying shade and not fruit for a few years.
+Remember to match your vine plants to how much sunlight you receive, as some like full sun and others don't.
 As a bonus, many vines put out sweet-smelling flowers with a delightful fragrance you can enjoy as you cool off in the shade.

 Find Your Summertime Supplies Today

-No matter if your perfect summer includes grilling, relaxing, or finishing those outdoor DIY projects, we've got the supplies you need to keep your days flowing with ease.
-Make the most of these lengthy evenings and early mornings to enjoy all the season has to offer.
-Shop online, on our app anywhere you like, or in the aisles of your E Hanover Garden Center.
+No matter if your perfect summer includes gardening, relaxing, or completing those outdoor DIY projects, we've got everything you need to keep your days flowing with ease.
+Make the most of these long evenings and early mornings to enjoy all the season has to offer.
+Shop online, on our app anywhere you like, or in the aisles of your E Hanover nursery.

 780 Route 46 West